OSGeo/gdal/gdal/doc/source/api/csharp.rst

 * A variety of example programs in CSharp are available at the `/swig/csharp/apps <https://github.com/OSGeo/gdal/tree/master/gdal/swig/csharp/apps>`__ folder of the GDAL project tree.

-* This project makes images tiles (Superoverlay method) for Google Earth ​`GdalToTiles C# <https://archive.codeplex.com/?p=gdal2tilescsharp>`__
+* The `ViRGiS project <https://www.virgis.org/>`__ makes extensive use of GDAL in c# in a Unity environment.

 Windows Build SDKs
 ------------------

-Tamas Szekeres maintains ​`build SDK packages <http://www.gisinternals.com/sdk>`__ in order to compile GDAL from the sources on Windows.
+Tamas Szekeres maintains `build SDK packages <http://www.gisinternals.com/sdk>`__ in order to compile GDAL from the sources on Windows.
 The build system provides daily build binary packages for the latest stable and development versions.